-Tutoring for individuals and small groups is available through the Abegail Douglas-Johnson Academic Support Services.
+Tutoring for individuals and small groups is available at the Tutorial Centers.
 Trained tutors provide assistance in all subject areas for both walk-in and regularly scheduled students at the various College sites.

-The Abegail Douglas-Johnson Academic Support Services offer students a unique approach to studying with their classmates through small, tutor-led study groups.
-Sessions are conducted in a relaxed atmosphere immediately following day or before evening classes, often in the same classrooms where instruction is conducted.
-Group tutorials are available daily at all tutorial centers in response to student needs.
+The Tutorial Centers offer students a unique approach to studying with their classmates through small, tutor-led study groups.
+Sessions are conducted in a relaxed atmosphere immediately following day or before evening classes often in the same classrooms where instruction is conducted.
+Group tutorials are available daily at all Tutorial Centers in response to student needs.

-In order to prepare students for their respective exit exams and final exams, the Abegail Douglas-Johnson Academic Support Services offer workshops for ESL IV and V, Basic Reading/Basic Writing, Basic Mathematics, and Basic Algebra, and some college level courses during the Fall and the Spring semesters.
+In order to prepare students for their respective exit exams and final exams, the Abegail Douglas-Johnson Academic Support Services Department offers workshops for ESL IV and V, Basic Reading/Basic Writing, Basic Mathematics, and Basic Algebra, and some college level courses during the Fall and the Spring semesters.
 In addition, the department offers Summer Enrichment Programs for all levels of ESL, Basic Reading/Basic Writing, Basic Mathematics, and Basic Algebra.
 Furthermore, various conversation sessions are offered for the College's non-English speaking students.
 All of the aforementioned services are offered free to currently enrolled students.
-Students are encouraged to contact the department for information regarding our services.
+Students and Faculty are encouraged to contact the department for information regarding our services.